hville/h-digest/readme.md

 * very small code and footprint for large number of instances
 * around than 175 sloc, no dependencies, 2kb minified
 * constant memory use, no compression steps and/or triggered garbage collection
-* significantly faster than other implementations (about 3x gain)
+* significantly faster than other implementations (about 5x gain)
-* tested for random floats, discrete values, sorted values and repeated values
+* tested with random floats, discrete values, sorted values, repeated values and skewed distribution

 # Limitations

-* this is an initial proof of concept that has not yet gone through rigorous use (there is a chance that some not yet tested sequences could trigger a failure)
-* could use some more utility methods (pdf, cdf, ...)
+* no other utility methods (pdf, cdf, mean, variance)
 * currently no stops to prevent overwriting internal properties (all properties and methods are open)
-* works in node and the browser but required a CJS module bundler for the browser (webpack, browserify, ...)
+* works in node and the browser but requires a CJS module bundler for the browser (webpack, browserify, ...)
+* the remaining selected values do not preserve the mean of the inputs

 # Why